 To test the Back Up Box, first turn the power off to the Chore-Tronics Control only.
 This should cause the Tunnel Curtain to open and the first set of Back Up Fans should activate.
 If this test is successful, turn the power back on to the Chore-Tronics Control.
 Then adjust thermostat number one until it activates.
 Then adjust the second thermostat until it activates.
 This should cause the second set of Back Up Fans to activate.
 After all Back Up Fans are operating, deactivate the first two thermostats.
 Than adjust the third thermostat until it activates.
 This should cause the Back Up Heaters to activate.

-After all of the Outputs and Back Ups have been successfully tested, make sure all manual toggle switches are in the manual "off" position and proceed to the "Initial Set Up" portion of this manual beginning on Page 38.
+After all of the Outputs and Back Ups have been successfully tested, make sure all manual toggle switches are in the manual "off" position and proceed to the "Initial Setup Procedure" on page 32.

 Trouble Shooting